 Printing ink polymerizing equipment

 Counterfeit currency detectors

 Some UV exposure is essential for good health.
 It stimulates vitamin D production in the body.
-In medical practice, UV lamps are used for treating psoriasis (a condition causing itchy, scaly red patches on the skin) and for treating jaundice in new born babies.
+In medical practice, one example is UV lamps can be used for treating psoriasis (a condition causing itchy, scaly red patches on the skin).

 Excessive exposure to ultraviolet radiation is associated with different types of skin cancer, sunburn, accelerated skin aging, as well as cataracts and other eye diseases.
 The severity of the effect depends on the wavelength (see Figure 2), intensity, and duration of exposure.